 Apple releases new software updates to fix bugs that could be haunting your gaming experience.
 Thus, making it easier for the latest games to work smoothly.

 There are multiple ways to update your iPhone and iPad to the latest OS version.
 Before you do so, ensure that all your data is backed up to iCloud or an external hard drive.

 Once updated, you’ll notice reduced lag and latency issues.
 More importantly, your gaming experience will be much better.
 There’s also a chance that it can fix crashes and other in-game bugs.

-2. Turn on Focus and turn off Bluetooth
+2. Turn on gaming focus mode and turn off Bluetooth

 A lot of calls, messages, and notifications can distract you from your gameplay.
 While iOS 15 comes with the Do Not Disturb mode, you’re offered a healthy level of customization for your notifications with the more advanced Focus mode.